 Corrupt Corporate Executive: Dan Halen in spades, hearts, clubs, and diamonds.
 When his "Baby Hammock" product is described by parents as a baby death trap, he sues the parents for infringing on his copyright for a product called the "Baby Death Trap."

-The malformed Sheriff clone starts out by shooting in the head anyone not melted by Dan Halen's body spray cloud, but by the musical episode has become a Hypercompetent Sidekick who correctly identifies the raw uranium "yellow cake" and deduces Al-Quaeda's terrorist plan
+The malformed Sheriff clone Denny starts out by shooting in the head anyone not melted by Dan Halen's body spray cloud and whittling down his own arm into a toothpick, but by the musical episode has become a Hypercompetent Sidekick who correctly identifies the raw uranium "yellow cake" and deduces Al-Quaeda's terrorist plan

 The show having a narrator.
 He eventually vanished from the show.